Iraqi–Kurdish conflict: Failed Iraqi Kurdistan independence referendum, Peshmerga defeated in Kirkuk

 Following the defeat of Islamic State in the Battle of Mosul, the former President of the Iraqi Kurdistan Region, Masoud Barzani, facilitated the 2017 Iraqi Kurdistan independence referendum.

 Angered by the decision, the Prime Minister of Iraq, Haider al-Abadi, demanded the cancellation of the referendum and called on the KRG to initiate dialogue "in the framework of the constitution", ordered it to withdraw its forces from the disputed territories seized in 2014, and warned of a possible military retaliation.

 Following the reluctance of the KRG to heed the warnings, in October 2017, Iraq began to move its forces into areas seized by the KRG in 2014, and all the disputed areas outside the Kurdish Region, including Kirkuk.
 In a successful military operation that lasted less than two weeks, the Iraqi Armed Forces defeated the Peshmerga and successfully reclaimed the area seized by the KRG, as well as later took control of the airports in Erbil and Sulaymaniyah.
 Masoud Barzani subsequently announced his resignation and the referendum was effectively abandoned.

 Arabisation of disputed territories

 Since October 2017, Kurdish news reports have made claims of Arabisation and forced demographic displacement of Kurds, most notably in Kirkuk, Tuz Khurmatu and Khanaqin.
-In June 2024, an Iraqi Kurdish source claimed that the Arabisation campaign of Kirkuk, under the administration of Arab governor Rakan Al-Jubouri, surpassed even the level committed by the previous Ba'athist regime.
+In June 2024, an Iraqi Kurdish source claimed that the Arabisation campaign of Kirkuk, under the administration of Arab governor Rakan al-Jubouri, surpassed even the level committed by the previous Ba'athist regime.
+On 6 August 2026, the director of the General Board for Kurdistani Areas Outside the Region, Fahmi Burhan claimed that after the 2024 nationwide census conducted by the Iraqi government, significant numbers of non-Kurds (most likely Arabs) have been settled in the city, further altering the demographic composition of Kirkuk.
+Burhan claimed that he was in possession of "statistical data on bringing and housing strangers in the city" which he did not want to show, instead he simply wanted to state that "Kirkuk has experienced a serious population increase after the 2024 census".
+On 12 August 2026, head of Kurdistan Democratic Party's Kirkuk office Hiwa Ahmed Mustafa claimed that more than 72,000 Arabs were settled in Kirkuk during the term of Arab governor Rakan al-Jubouri.
+He furthermore claimed that the province's "administrative balance" has been disrupted, as most administrative positions are held by Arabs.
+According to him, Iraqi security forces had also prevented Kurdish farmers from cultivating agricultural land.